Preparing for Human-Centered Redesign

 If you are a director or staff member at a state or local benefits agency interested in taking a human-centered approach to redesigning applications, renewals, and/or correspondence to be shorter, simpler, and more user-friendly, this guide is for you.

-Feel free to reach out to us if you have questions about this guide or want to share how you’re thinking about redesign to deliver a more human-centered safety net in your state: email@example.com and firstname.lastname@example.org.
+Feel free to contact us if you have questions about this guide or want to share how you’re thinking about redesign to deliver a more human-centered safety net in your state: firstname.lastname@example.org and email@example.com.